juanpallotta/LPP/README.md

 ```

-A description of each of this parameters are:
+A description of each of these parameters is described below:

 * `indxOffset`: The number of bins to remove from the beginning of the lidar track recorded due to the laser offset.
 This parameter should be a vector, with the number of elements equal to the number of channels in the file.